 Tracking progress and measuring productivity is more readily accomplished in a collaborative workplace, and frequent irritating team briefings aren’t needed when everyone is in-the-know.
 Problems are identified sooner because teams are consistently touching base on multiple levels.
 The effect?
 Reduced duplicated work, less rework, and better fluidity when tweaks are needed.

 Knowledge sharing—the exchange of information across your startup, teams, partners and customers—has never been technically easier thanks to collaboration tools, digital communication tools and the internet.
 Yet, the more information there is the less employees are generally inclined to share it with one another.
-That means business leaders must strive to streamline, even incentivise, the collaborative exchange of expertise.
+That means business leaders champion collaboration and must strive to streamline, even incentivise the collaborative exchange of expertise.

 Ultimately, knowledge sharing promotes the healthy, sustainable growth of modern businesses, regardless of industry.
 With knowledge sharing at the core of your startup you can mitigate the risk of many common startup failure reasons.